eyast/LUNA16/README.md

 # The LUNA-16 Tutorial

+Lung cancer is the leading cause of cancer-related death worldwide.
+Screening high risk individuals for lung cancer with low-dose CT scans is now being implemented in the United States and other countries are expected to follow soon.
+In CT lung cancer screening, many millions of CT scans will have to be analyzed, which is an enormous burden for radiologists.
+Therefore there is a lot of interest to develop computer algorithms to optimize screening.

+The [LUNA 16 challenge](https://luna16.grand-challenge.org/) is an online challenge open to data-scientists in which participants build models that can detect nodules automatically on a dataset publicly available

 This tutorial will walk you through the typical workflow that you will be using to build a model for the LUNA 16 challenge.
 This is the first of several tutorials.
 While I have tried to make the whole process as simple as I can, I have decided to maintain the iterative approach that is inherent to data science.
 Data science is, by nature, very iterative.